HowestX/howestx-docs/final.md

 * After looking up which LESS file is responsible for the link color, the frontend developer opens it in his local editor.
 He can open the file through the NFS share, there is no need to edit from within Vagrant (although this is possible).
 * When saving, grunt will automatically pick this up, and recompile the assets.
 * On reloading the browser, the frontend developer can immediately check his work and repeat the edit-check cycle if necessary.
 * When satisfied, the frontend developer commits his changes.
 These can now be pushed.
+The frontend developer also pushes the compiled CSS files.
+This way the the team members don't need to install Grunt.
 A system administrator can then reprovision the production machines to use the theme in production.
-* Front-end developer pushes teh compilied CSS files.
-This way the the team members don't need to install Grunt.

 ###### Example: editing a template